Sarel-Esterhuizen/yet-another-js-dev-env/README.md

 - Localtunnel for easy work sharing
 - NPM Scripts for automation
 - Babel for transpiling
+- ESLint for linting, with ES Watch configured

 **I am not actively maintaining it so if it is broken you are on your own buddy.**